Guidance

 We recommend that pupils use equipment, such as a screen reader, independently if they are taking the test under test conditions.

 Schools may wish to use previous KS1 papers to test the functionality of the equipment.
-If schools are administering the optional tests under test conditions, we recommend considering whether the equipment has functionality that would provide the pupil with an advantage, and which cannot be turned off.
-If so, using the equipment may prevent the test from being administered under test conditions.
-Schools may wish to arrange for the test to be read to the pupil or for a scribe to record the pupil’s answers instead.
+We recommend that schools consider whether the equipment has functionality that would provide the pupil with an advantage and cannot be turned off.
+If so, using the equipment may prevent the test from being administered under test conditions, and schools may wish to arrange for the test to be read to the pupil, or for a scribe to record the pupil’s answers, instead.

 English grammar, punctuation and spelling and mathematics